swh-tropic/unnoticed/README.md

 Because noticed v2 is basically a rewrite that we don't wanna deal with right now.

+This repository forks `noticed` v1.6.3 and changes the root namespace to `unnoticed` and is tagged v1.6.4

 [Proposed upgrade plan](https://app.shortcut.com/tropic/write/IkRvYyI6I3V1aWQgIjY1YmQ1MDk3LWEwM2EtNGFlMS1hMTc3LTQ1NWFmMjNlYTQ0MCI=) for the soul who is tasked with bringing our app up to date

 ### 🎉  Notifications for your Ruby on Rails app.